staiyeba/documentation/Conan-configs.rst

     $ conan config install https://github.com/includeos/conan_config.git

-This adds our remote artifactory in your conan remotes and also installs all the profiles we have in the repository for you.
+This adds IncludeOS bintray remote in your conan remotes and also installs all the profiles we have in the repository for you.

 Profiles